So I’m at that stage in life where when I travel, I travel on a budget. Maybe one day I’ll attempt luxury travel, but honestly? I like a challenge.

 Amsterdam is considered the Venice of the North, simply because of the sheer amount of beautiful canals that run through the centre.
 You can get a “hop-on-hop-off” boat to navigate your way around the city, or you can take one of the many touristic tours available such as a cocktail boat canal ride, a lovers canal ride, a burger canal ride, basically just take a canal ride in any form.

 Whether you want a full tour is up to you but there are many wonderful options and something to suit absolutely every budget.
-A one-hour canal tour is as little as 9 Euro, check out Viator for more deals.
+A one-hour canal tour is as little as 9 Euro, check out below for more deals.
+I typically use Viator or Getmyguide to book cheap tours.
+No paperwork and all managed via your phone!

 You can’t go to Amsterdam and not get a picture at this massive sign!
 Work quickly though as getting a letter to stand by is difficult in busy periods.